John Cyril Porte: War service

-His health notwithstanding, two days after returning to England he was recommissioned in the Royal Naval Air Service as Lt.
-Commander and posted 13 August 1914 as Squadron Commander in charge of pilot training at Hendon Aerodrome, requisitioned on 4 August under the Defence of the realm Act.
+His health notwithstanding, two days after returning to England he was recommissioned in the Royal Naval Air Service as lieutenant commander and posted 13 August 1914 as Squadron Commander in charge of pilot training at Hendon Aerodrome, requisitioned from Claude Graham White on 4 August under the Defence of the realm Act.

 Captain Murray Sueter, now Director of the Admiralty Air Department was looking for a suitable aircraft to combat the German U-boat and Zeppelin forces in the North Sea.
 By March 1915 Porte convinced Sueter to purchase Curtiss H-4 flying boats, a military version of their earlier twin 100 horsepower America flying boat design, and permitted the assistant U.S. naval attache to London, Lieutenant John H. Towers, to fly RNAS aircraft on a regular basis between 1914 and 1916.
 These early flying boats did not have sufficient power, and the naval station at Felixstowe soon replaced their Curtiss engines with Anzani 10-cylinder powerplants.
 More Curtiss aircraft were ordered, but their 160 hp Curtiss engines were deemed unsatisfactory and replaced with 250 hp Rolls-Royce Falcon engines, being known as H-12s or Large Americas.

-Once the project was under way Porte assisted with the assembly and testing of the America flying boats at RNAS Felixstowe, he was officially posted to Felixstowe in September 1915 as commander of the Experimental Flying Wing where he would frequently fly on offensive patrols to gather what was required of the aircraft.
+Once the project was under way, Porte assisted with the assembly and testing of the America flying boats at RNAS Felixstowe; he was officially posted to Felixstowe in September 1915 as commander of the Experimental Flying Wing where he would frequently fly on offensive patrols to gather what was required of the aircraft.

 His first design implemented at Felixstowe was the Porte Baby, a large, three-engined biplane flying-boat powered by one central pusher and two outboard tractor Rolls-Royce Eagle engines.
-Between November 1915 and 1918 it was the largest flying boat built and flown in the United Kingdom.
+Between November 1915 and 1918, it was the largest flying boat built and flown in the United Kingdom.

 Porte modified a Curtiss H-4 (No.3580) with Hispano-Suiza engines and a new hull whose improved hydrodynamic qualities made taxiing, take-off and landing much more practical, and renamed it the Felixstowe F.1.
 He then modified the hull of the larger Curtiss H-12 flying boat, creating the Felixstowe F.2, that was greatly superior to the original Curtiss boat.
-Under Porte's supervision the Naval and Seaplane Experimental Station continued to enlarge and improve the design of the Felixstowe aircraft independently of Curtiss, through the F.3 and the F.5; Porte's last design to be built was the 123 ft-span five-engined Felixstowe Fury triplane (also known as the "Porte Super-Baby" or "PSB"), largest seaplane in the world and largest British aircraft at the time.
+Under Porte's supervision, the Naval and Seaplane Experimental Station continued to enlarge and improve the design of the Felixstowe aircraft independently of Curtiss, through the F.3 and the F.5; Porte's last design to be built was the 123 ft-span five-engined Felixstowe Fury triplane (also known as the "Porte Super-Baby" or "PSB"), largest seaplane in the world and largest British aircraft at the time.